Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 > [!TIP]
 > To request messages for a longer period of time, it is possible to send several different requests for different periods.
 For example, the first message for the period 02.01.2024-03.01.2024 and the second for the period 01.01.2024-02.01.2024.

+### Reason

-The response message contains the "reason for change".
-This value helps the market participants to understand, why this change has happened.
-There are two types of values:
+The response message always has a `reason` attribute, which for AGREEMENT and METERING_POINT resource types helps to understand why this change occurred (since they can be changed).
+For the rest of the resource types, the value may be missing or always be `CREATE` because they have no lifecycle.

+The reasons for the change are as follows:

 - Fixed values - these values are always the same.
 They are so called "hard coded" and behave like an enum.
 Possible values are:
   - `CREATE` - data object got created